evanoster/supreme-court-coalition-analysis/index.md

 title: Home
 ---

-# Supreme Court Coalition Analysis
+# Supreme Court Coalition Analysis - SCOTUS and Data Science

 Welcome to my analysis of Supreme Court voting coalitions and judicial behavior patterns!
 This site showcases insights and visualizations generated from Python analysis of Supreme Court decisions using Jupyter notebooks.